emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 example, passwords should not normally be logged, and password data should be securely scrubbed from memory when it is no longer needed.

+## Accidental or Unintended Behavior

+Due to the complexity of TEAP, and the long time between {{RFC7170}}
+and any substantial implementation, there are many accidental or unintended behaviors in the protocol.

+The first one is that EAP-FAST-MSCHAPv2 is used instead of EAP-MSCHAPv2.
+While {{RFC7170}} defined TEAP to use EAP-MSCHAPv2, an early implementor or implementors instead used EAP-FAST-MSCHAPv2.
+The choice for this document was either to define a new version of TEAP which used EAP-MSCHAPv2, or instead to document implemented behavior.
+The choice taken here was to document running code.

+The issues discussed in [](#oops) could have security impacts, but no analysis has been performed.
+The choice of using a special "all zero" IMSK in [](#intermediate-compound-key) made for simplicity, but could also have negative security impacts.

+The definition of the Crypto-Binding TLV means that it the final Crypto-Binding TLV values might not depend on all previous values of MSK and EMSK.
+This limitation could have negative security impacts, but again no analysis has been performed.

+We suggest that the TEAP protocol be revised to TEAP version 2, which could address these issues.
+There are proposals at this time to better derive the various keying materials and cryptographic binding derivations.
+However, in the interest of documenting running code, we are publishing this document with the acknowledgement that there are improvements to be made.

 ## Security Claims

 This section provides the needed security claim requirement for EAP